5 Fab Tricks to Learn Any Language on a Busy Schedule

 By using these memos as alarm sounds, you’ll have your brain fired up for language learning right from the break of day.
 This moves a little slice of your language practice into that gap between the time your alarm gets going and the time you get going.
 The best part of this technique is that the more times you hit snooze, the more you learn!

 There are several smartphone apps that let you set voice memos as custom alarms.
-For instance, the Wake Up Babe iPhone app allows you to “wake up to the sexy sounds of your boyfriend or girlfriend’s voice, while a romantic song plays in the background”–or, for our purposes, wake up to the sexy sound of new foreign language vocab words while a romantic song plays in the background.
+For instance, the My Voice Alarm iPhone app allows you to “wake up to the sexy sounds of your boyfriend or girlfriend’s voice, while a romantic song plays in the background”–or, for our purposes, wake up to the sexy sound of new foreign language vocab words while a romantic song plays in the background.

-If you’re an iPhone user and don’t feel like downloading any new apps, you can also just create voice memos and add them as alarms using iTunes.
-Doing these in batches is a good way to avoid having to sync up through iTunes every day.
-Or, if you want to take your learning-while-snoozing game up a notch, you can buy this alarm clock that lets you add custom sounds.
+If you want to take your learning-while-snoozing game up a notch, you can buy this alarm clock that lets you add custom sounds.
 It has the bonus feature of being able to actually leap off your nightstand and roll around your floor when it goes off (although, personally, the idea that my alarm clock could spontaneously come to life and begin moving around at its own discretion is enough to keep me from falling asleep at night).

 Even if you’re like me and feel little inclination to do anything other than guzzle coffee most mornings, give this technique a shot.
 You might be surprised to find that you can actually get some language learning done even while hitting the snooze button like your life depends on it.
 At the very least, you’ll get some speaking practice in just recording the voice memos!